algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x43
 - Stack: ..., A: uint64 &rarr; _exits_
 - use A as success value; end
-- Availability: v2
+- Introduced In: v2

 ## assert

 - Bytecode: 0x44
 - Stack: ..., A: uint64 &rarr; ...
 - immediately fail unless A is a non-zero number
-- Availability: v3
+- Introduced In: v3

 ## pop